TSA officer jumps to his death at Orlando airport

 The officer was pronounced dead after being taken to a hospital, according to the police.

 The airport tweeted that passengers who rushed past checkpoints were returned for a second examination out of an abundance of caution.
-The standstill and rescreening caused delays for passengers who had to wait at least an hour and a half.

-The airport warned passengers Saturday afternoon to give themselves plenty of time to get through security.
+Two airside terminals were closed to passengers during a security sweep, and all flights to and from the affected gates were stopped until security measures were reinstated, according to the airport.

 "We ask that you have patience with airport personnel as they work through this tragic incident," the Orlando Police Department tweeted.